 Overall, June is a great time to visit British Columbia if you enjoy mild weather and outdoor activities.
 You can expect warm temperatures during the day and cool nights, making it comfortable to explore the province’s stunning natural beauty.

-If you’re planning to visit popular destinations like Vancouver or Victoria, be prepared for larger crowds and higher hotel prices.
+If you’re planning to visit popular destinations like Vancouver or Victoria, be prepared for larger crowds and higher accommodation prices.
 However, there are many lesser-known areas to explore in British Columbia that offer a more secluded experience.

 Overall, visiting British Columbia in June can be a great experience for those looking for outdoor adventures and scenic beauty.
 Just remember to check the weather forecast before you go and pack accordingly.